Russia trying to steal COVID-19 vaccine data, say UK, U.S. and Canada | Health

 Russia trying to steal COVID-19 vaccine data, say UK, U.S. and Canada

+The U.S. Department of Homeland Security and U.S. Cyber Command also released technical information on Thursday about three hacking tools being deployed by the Russian hackers, codenamed WELLMAIL, SOREFANG and WELLMESS.
+Private sector cybersecurity researchers who had spotted the WELLMESS malware over the last year were unaware of its Russian origins until Thursday.

-Britain and the United States said in May that networks of hackers were targeting national and international organizations responding to the pandemic.
+In several cases, WELLMESS was found within U.S. pharmaceutical companies, said three investigators familiar with the matter, who spoke on condition of anonymity to discuss confidential information.
+The tool allowed the hackers to stealthily gain remote access to secure computers.
+They declined to name the victims.
+Britain and the United States said in May that networks of hackers were targeting national and international organisations responding to the pandemic.
 But such attacks have not previously been explicitly connected to the Russian state.
-The Russian government-linked group Cozy Bear is widely suspected of hacking the Democratic Party before the 2016 U.S. election.
+(Additional reporting by Elizabeth Piper in London and Andrew Osborn and Gabrielle Tétrault-Farbe in Moscow; editing by Stephen Addison, William Maclean and Cynthia Osterman)

 ALSO READ